ASKnetCommunity/Creating_inclusive_spaces_for_women_in_tech/resources_example.md

 ## Inequality Triangle

-_"The greates poverty that anyone can ever have is lack of access."_ by the unkonw cousin
+_"The greates poverty that anyone can ever have is lack of access."_

-Inclusion always means access and opportunities.
-Everyone is seeking in it´s programs, projects, etc. to have as much inclusion as possilbe, but a lack of know-how can create problems.
-The tool Gender Inequality Triangle is here to overcome the lack of inclusion.
+by the unknown cousin

+Inclusion inherently entails providing access and opportunities.
+In various programs and projects, the aspiration is always to maximize inclusion.
+However, the absence of the necessary expertise can often lead to challenges.
+This is where the Gender Inequality Triangle tool comes into play, offering a solution to bridge the gap and enhance inclusivity.

 <p align="center" width="100%">
   <img width=100% alt="tag cloud - chat answers" src="images/inequality_triangle.jpg">